Essendon Scottish Country Dance Group

 Do I need a partner?
 No. We dance in sets and the tradition is to swap for each dance.

 Do I have to wear a kilt?
 The kilt is never compulsory.

 But I hate bagpipes!
-That’s just fine, because there aren’t any in SCD.
-Fiddles, keyboards, percussion, some woodwind.
-No bagpipes, nooo sword dance and noooo highland fling.
+That’s just fine, because there aren’t many in SCD.
+Fiddles, keyboards, piano accordion,percussion, some woodwind.
+A very occasional bagpipe, nooo sword dance and noooo highland fling.